Key takeaways

 How to redeem points-based rewards

-In most cases, one point is often equivalent to at least one cent each, however, credit card points have different values depending on the issuer’s point system.
+In many cases, one point is equivalent to at least one cent each.
+However, credit card points have different values depending on the issuer’s point system.

-For example, the Chase Sapphire Preferred® Card’s current welcome offer allows new cardholders to earn 60,000 bonus points after spending $4,000 on purchases in the first three months.
-That’s worth $750 when you redeem through Chase Ultimate Rewards.
+For example, the current welcome offer for the Chase Sapphire Preferred® Card allows new cardholders to earn 60,000 bonus points after spending $4,000 on purchases in the first three months.
+That’s worth $750 when you redeem for travel through Chase Ultimate Rewards.

 Chase Ultimate Rewards points redeemed for cash are worth 1 cent apiece, whereas points redeemed for travel through the Chase Ultimate Rewards portal are worth 25 percent more (1.25 cents apiece) with the Sapphire Preferred.
-Additionally, according to Bankrate’s point valuations, Chase Ultimate Rewards points carry as much as 2 cents apiece when used toward high-value transfer partner travel.
+Additionally, Chase Ultimate Rewards points can be worth around 2.0 cents when used toward high-value transfer partner travel, according to Bankrate’s point valuations.

 How to redeem travel and miles rewards